benboughton1/fixedge/README.md

 # fixedge
-Fixes paddock edge effect on single band floating point raster tif data
+Fixes paddock edge effect on single band floating point raster tif data.

+It removes the outside 3 pixels surround the image and fills them back in using the average of surrounding pixels.

 ndvi.tif is original NDVI and ndvi_fe.tif is after fixegde has run.
 You will need to view these files in QGIS or similar GIS software.

+graphic.jpg is both tif files rendered with colour ramp.

+Getting it going:

 Setup virtualenv